showdownjs/showdown/README.md

 ## Extensions

 Showdown allows additional functionality to be loaded via extensions. (you can find a list of known showdown extensions [here][ext-wiki])
+You can also find a boilerplate, to create your own extensions in [this repository][boilerplate-repo]

 ### Client-side Extension Usage